Main Content Section

 No applicant will be considered unless the minimum admission requirements are met.
 Admission requirements are evaluated by the use of a rating scale (see sample rating scale attached), which includes ACT or Accuplacer scores, GPA, and healthcare work experience or degree submitted in a timely manner.
 All applicants are considered on a competitive basis.
 Meeting the minimum requirements does not guarantee admission into the program.
 The number of applicants accepted is limited due to the nature of the program.

-All applicants will be notified by letter of their conditional acceptance or non-acceptance into the program.
-The conditional acceptance letter will include specific information regarding all requirements that must be completed prior to admission.
+All applicants will be notified by email of their conditional acceptance or non-acceptance into the program.
+The conditional acceptance notification will include specific information regarding all requirements that must be completed prior to admission.

 Admission is tentative based on: